Why proximity marketing is the next big thing for retailers and small businesses

 Google provides instructions and tutorials on setting the beacons up, even giving recommendations on which beacon devices to buy.

-There are a few techniques you can try, but one method our customers have had a lot of success with is using beacons to send digital coupons to people within range of their store.
+There are a few techniques you can try, but one method our customers have had a lot of success with is using beacons to send digital coupons to people within the range of their store.

 For example, imagine you are a local restaurant owner located centrally within a popular shopping district.